Priory Hospital Glasgow aims to help Scotland's stressed workers

 Unhappily, the research also shows that over half of Scottish workers have seen colleagues cry over pressure and 45% say their employers try to get as much work out of them as they possibly can, even when they see they are already stressed.

-By helping clients to identify the root causes of occupational stress, identifying unhelpful thinking styles, worry management techniques and learning conflict management the workshops will instil confidence and a new set of coping skills.
+By helping clients to identify the root causes of occupational stress, identify unhelpful thinking styles, and teach worry management and conflict management techniques, the workshops will instil confidence and a new set of coping skills.

 The outcome will help clients to make the most of their work and assist in achieving a work-life balance that works for them.